JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

 - Google Cloud Deployment Manager
 - Azure Resource Manager (ARM) Templates

 In this project, we will employ **Terraform** to build our resources in the cloud.
-Terraform is **an open-source IaC tool developed by HashiCorp**.
-It allows the definition and provision of infrastructure using a declarative configuration language.
+Terraform is **an open-source IaC tool allows the definition and provision of infrastructure using a declarative configuration language**.
 Terraform supports multiple cloud providers and helps in managing infrastructure as code efficiently.

 ## Set Up
 - Create a new user in IAM